-REVIEW by RENOWNED ART WRITER BETTY ANN JORDAN of ARTINSITE — DARKNESS BREATHES LIGHT – ANGEL TORRES PHOTOGRAPHY @ GLADSTONE HOTEL to AUGUST 18th!
+REVIEW by RENOWNED ART JOURNALIST BETTY ANN JORDAN of ARTINSITE — DARKNESS BREATHES LIGHT – ANGEL TORRES PHOTOGRAPHY @ GLADSTONE HOTEL to AUGUST 18th!

 Long Descriptive Overview of the Exhibition

 DARKNESS BREATHES LIGHT

 by Betty Ann Jordan

 A sense of urgency informs In Darkness Breathes Light, cinematic portraits staged by Colombian-Canadian photographer Angel Torres in response to a widespread social crisis around gun violence.
 Having lost a nephew in a shooting in 2007, Torres decries such acts in darkly powerful pictures featuring Latin X subjects.

 The portrait of chef Paola Solorzano appears to be taken in the middle of a crime scene.
 Wide-eyed and frantic inside her rain-spattered car, bathed in the lurid red light of an emergency vehicle or police-car, she’s on her cell phone, with her other hand pressed against the car window in horror.
 Similarly evoking the immediate aftermath of an act of violence, Luis Cabrera tears at his breast in a late-night alley with “stop the carnage” scrawled on the cinder-block wall behind him.

 A harbinger of a crime waiting to happen, the chilling portrait of journalist Omar Ramirez depicts his head targeted in the scope of a gun.
 In the midst of a dangerous situation, the nude figure of Alan Abuchaibe, struggles to escape from a straight-jacket fashioned from the flag of Venezuela.
 His body is arched in a curve of resistance while his gaping mouth utters a silent scream.